intentionally-left-nil/pixelfed-docker/README.md

 1. Download the repository `git clone git@github.com:intentionally-left-nil/pixelfed-docker.git`
 1. `cd pixelfed-docker`
-1. Create a virtual environment for python `python -m venv ./env`
-1. Use the environment `source ./env/bin/activate`
-1. Install the python packages needed for the scripts: `pip install -r requirements.txt`
+1. Run `make setup`

 # Generating the initial scaffolding

-1. In the python environment (see the [Installation](#installation) steps), execute `./scaffold.py`.
+1. In the python environment (see the [Installation](#installation) steps), execute `make scaffold`.
 This will ask you a bunch of questions.
 Enter your answers on the command line and hit enter.
 You'll need the steps from the [Prerequisites](#prerequisites) to complete the config
 1. Once you answer all of the necessary questions, the code will generate the scaffolding you need
 1. Run the one-time setup tasks: `docker compose --profile setup run --rm initialize`
 1. Run the dev server: `docker compose --profile dev up`